VoiNetwork/learn-more/docs/governance/submitting-proposals.md

 Voi has four major categories for grants and proposals: **Product Grants**, **Ecosystem Services Grants**, **Ecosystem Initiative Grants**, and **Policy & Procedure Proposals**.

-* **Product Grants** focus on advancing the technical and infrastructural aspects of the Voi ecosystem, supporting projects that drive innovation on the network, create new Voi applications, and/or enhance existing platforms.
+* **Product Grants**: focus on advancing the technical and infrastructural aspects of the Voi ecosystem, supporting projects that drive innovation on the network, create new Voi applications, and/or enhance existing platforms.
 Grants exist for products at various stages of the development process.

-* **Ecosystem Services Grants** are designed to foster the growth and sustainability of the broader Voi community, providing funding for services that contribute to the ecosystem in the form of educational content, marketing support, community engagement, developer resources, etc. Many of our third party service providers will be interested in this grant category.
+* **Ecosystem Services Grants**: are designed to foster the growth and sustainability of the broader Voi community, providing funding for services that contribute to the ecosystem in the form of educational content, marketing support, community engagement, developer resources, etc. Many of our third party service providers will be interested in this grant category.

-* **Ecosystem Initiative Grants** are for discrete ecosystem programs and events that are generally managed and executed within the Voi community (ex. a hackathon, a campaign).
+* **Ecosystem Initiative Grants**: are for discrete ecosystem programs and events that are generally managed and executed within the Voi community (ex. a hackathon, a campaign).

-* **Policy & Procedure Proposals** are unique in that they are not funded like the previous grant categories.
+* **Policy & Procedure Proposals**: are unique in that they are not funded like the previous grant categories.
 Rather, they exist for Voi's committees to push forward (or remove) policies and procedures (including amendments to the Constitution) that enhance the overal operations and goals of the ecosystem.